RohitMalwal/DowVid-YT_Video_Downloader/README.md

 Feel free to fork the repository, submit issues, and contribute improvements or bug fixes through pull requests.
 Contributions are always welcome!

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Modified MIT License.

 ## Author